 But sometimes we don’t quite know how to sell with confidence.
 It’s also very common for people to experience fear and anxiety when it comes to actually selling products or services to real people.
 If you want to understand some of the basic principles of selling direct to shop owners and retail buyers listen to this fantastic interview with Marcus Carter.

 Did you find this article helpful?
-Are you an aspiring food entrepreneur?
+Need marketing and social media advice?